 Following receipt of the notifications about the incident from Blackbaud, we launched our own investigation and worked with Blackbaud to identify the individuals whose information may have been involved.
-In our investigation, we determined that the unencrypted Blackbaud backup file contained some of your information.
+On November 17, 2020, we determined that the unencrypted Blackbaud backup file contained some of your information.